jay-shenoy/ML_Fluid_heat/README.md

 Restarting again in my PhD journey.

 From where does data come ?
-If Simulation/Numerical experiments could be LBM , traditional CFD , SPH , FEM  it is called PINNS.
+Simulation/Numerical experiments could be LBM , traditional CFD , SPH , FEM.

 If experiments gives you data EINNS.